vimalk29/pacman-integration-android/README.md

 13. ~~As a user, I can see enemy ghosts on the board so that I know where they spawn.~~ (50pts)
 14. As a user, I can see enemy ghosts move so that I know where NOT to move.
 (250pts)
  * ~~The ghosts should animate.~~ (50 pts)
  * The ghosts should move according to unique personalities/behaviors.
-(200 pts
+(200pts)
    * [Ghost AI Movement](http://gameinternals.com/post/2072558330/understanding-pac-man-ghost-behavior)
  * There is more than one ghost in the game.
+(200pts)
 15. ~~As a user, I can keep track of my highest score so I can strive to beat it.~~ (50pts)
 16. ~~As a user, I can hear Pacman background music so I can get HYPED.~~ (150pts)
- * ~~The music shoud start when the user opens the app.~~ (25 pts)
+ * ~~The music shoud start when the user opens the app.~~ (25pts)
- * ~~The music should stop when the app is not in focus.~~ (50 pts)
+ * ~~The music should stop when the app is not in focus.~~ (50pts)
- * ~~The music should be shared across all screens so there is no overlap.~~ (75 pts)
+ * ~~The music should be shared across all screens so there is no overlap.~~ (75pts)
 17. As a user, I can see a mute button so that I have the ability to mute the music.
 (50pts)
 18. As a user, I can click on the mute button to mute the music.
 (100 pts)
 19. As a user, I can set different difficulties so that I can make it easier or harder for myself.
 (200pts)
 20. As a user, I can change the colors of the game so I can set things to my color preference.
 (100pts)
-21. As a user, I can start a new game after losing the previous game so that I can play again.
+21. As a user, I can pause and continue the game using a pause button.
+(100pts)
-22. As a user, I can pause and continue the game using a pause button.
+22. As a user, I can start a new game after losing the previous game so that I can play again.
 23. As a user, I can use the mega-pellet so that I can kill ghosts.
 24. As a user, I can respawn the ghosts so that they come back after dying.
 25. As a user, I can save settings so that preferences are set.